volodymyrhudyma/blog/content/blog/how-to-validate-an-email-in-javascript.md

 I would recommend a mix of the second and the third one - it doesn't cost you anything to add an input of email type, which will use the built-in HTML5 email validation and then install and use an external library for even better security.

-The cons of using an external library are not really valid, because these libraries are so small that adding them costs almost nothing (the size of **email-validator**, according to the [BundlePhobia](https://bundlephobia.com/package/email-validator@2.0.4) is 300B minified + gzipped) and the licence typically allows you to use the library in your commercial projects.
+The cons of using an external library are not really accurate, because these libraries are so small that adding them costs almost nothing (the size of **email-validator**, according to the [BundlePhobia](https://bundlephobia.com/package/email-validator@2.0.4) is 300B minified + gzipped) and the licence typically allows you to use the library in your commercial projects.

+But don't forget that **validating emails on the server side is nowhere less important than validating them on the client-side**.

+Someone can send a request to your backend from Postman, without using your front-end and you will end up with a wrong data in the database.

 ## Summary

+Email validation is a very important topic, understanding which will help you to create better and more secure applications.

+In this article, we learned 3 ways to validate an email address in JavaScript: Using a Regular Expression, built-in HTML5 validation or a third-party library.

+Each approach has its own pros and cons and it's totally up to you to decide what to use, depending on the circumstances.

+Don't forget that validating emails on the client-side is only one piece of a puzzle  - emails have to be validated on the backend side as well.